alexcrist/mountain-project-scraper/README.md

 ## 📃 Scraping Strategy

-We start off by scraping the top-level area nodes, then we do a breadth-first scrape each area's children in a breadth-first traversal of the data tree.
+We start off by scraping the top-level area nodes, then we do a depth-first scrape each area's children.
 Every 200 URL scrapes, we save the data to disk and restart the scraper.
 We keep our already-scraped data in memory to avoid loading our progress from disk in between partial-scrapes.

 When we start the scraper, if there is scraped data on disk already, we load this data and scrape only the unscraped data.
 This allows us to perform our